rawitat/gtypist_lessons/programming_quotes.typ

 S:See, no matter how clever your automation systems might be, it all falls :apart if your human wetware isn't up to the job.

+*:G_45
+I:John Backus
+S:I think conventional languages are for the birds.
+They're just extensions of :the von Neumann computer, and they keep our noses in the dirt of dealing with :individual words and computing addresses, and doing all kinds of silly things :like that, things that we've picked up from programming for computers; we've :built them into programming languages; we've built them into Fortran; we've :built them into PL/1; we've built them into almost every language.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU